-The GTA has provided a comprehensive list of eligible areas, including broadband serviceable locations (BSLs) and community anchor institutions (CAIs).
+• The GTA has provided a comprehensive list of eligible areas, including broadband serviceable locations (BSLs) and community anchor institutions (CAIs).
 This information is intended to assist applicants in identifying project areas that align with the program's objectives.
 There is no requirement for project areas to be contiguous, allowing for strategic selection of areas most in need of broadband expansion.
 The purpose of this approach is to ensure that unserved and underserved communities throughout Georgia are prioritized in the effort to expand reliable broadband access.
-You can access this list through the link below,
+You can access these lists at https://broadband.georgia.gov/bead-grant-applications.